Long short-term memory unit (LSTM) recurrent network cell.

 forget_bias: Biases of the forget gate are initialized by default to 1 in order to reduce the scale of forgetting at the beginning of the training.

 state_is_tuple: If True, accepted and returned states are 2-tuples of the

 m_state.
-If False, they are concatenated along the column axis.
-This latter behavior will soon be deprecated.
+By default (False), they are concatenated along the column axis.
+This default behavior will soon be deprecated.

 activation: Activation function of the inner states.